New research from Shine Workplace Wellbeing finds that wellbeing is a priority for three quarters of workers

 Shine Workplace Wellbeing carried out an online survey of 312 workers in November 2018.
 The survey was conducted on Survey Monkey and promoted on social media – with paid for promotions used to ensure neutrality and to extend reach.

+The above is the press release we issued following our recent small survey.
 The survey has now appeared in articles from the following publications:

 For more information or a breakdown of the results by industry and / or age, please email: firstname.lastname@example.org